iuripugliero/godot_arcade_car/DOC.md

 This is the docs and script reference for Godot plugin [ArcadeCar](https://github.com/iuripugliero/godot_arcade_car).

 **_Important note_**
 Due to Godot editor export limitations the class uses *tool* mode.
 For this, it's methods should be executed on an *ArcadeController* extension.
-Click [here]() for more info.
+Click [here]() for more details.

 ## Properties